Thegreatsura/ObsidianUI/README.md

 ## 🌟 Support

-If you like this project, please give it a ⭐️ on [GitHub](https://github.com/Atharvsinh-codez/ObsidianUI)!
+If you like this project, give it a ⭐️ on [GitHub](https://github.com/Atharvsinh-codez/ObsidianUI)!

 ---